Directive: Recreational vehicles

 - licensed by the Insurance Corporation of British Columbia, in accordance with the Motor Vehicle Act; and

-The requirements of Electrical Safety Regulation, s.
-21 are interpreted as including all recreational vehicles that have been imported for use or sale in British Columbia.
+The requirements of Electrical Safety Regulation, section 21 are interpreted as including all recreational vehicles that have been imported for use or sale in British Columbia.